Selection Criteria and Details

 - Nominations will be accepted for an individual, and for up to three (3) named persons for joint nominations.
 Full research teams are not eligible.

 - Nominees must be either permanent residents or citizens of Australia.

 - While the selection criteria focus on research achievements in line with the selection criteria, nominations from those working in industry or government sectors and demonstrating an equally high level of achievement are encouraged.

 The CSL Florey Medal may be awarded to an individual, or jointly to up to three persons who would share the $50,000 prize money.
 There are no conditions attached to utilisation of the prize money.
 The Awardee(s) will be expected to:

-- Attend the presentation ceremony on 11 November 2015 in Canberra including a lunchtime media briefing and an evening dinner;
+- Attend the presentation ceremony in December 2017 in Canberra including a lunchtime media briefing and an evening dinner;

 - Make themselves available for media interviews during the week of the ceremony.

 - Plan to be in Australia during a significant portion of the next year and participate in at least three science/biomedical promotion events associated with the CSL Florey Medal and AIPS.

 1. A completed nomination form, including:

 - Nominee’s details